-- In our opinion, the quarterly returns or statements filed by the Company with such banks or financial institutions are in agreement with the books of account of the Company. - (iii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has made investments, provided guarantee, granted unsecured loans to companies and other parties in respect of which the requisite information is as below.
+- (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.
+In our opinion, the quarterly returns or statements filed by the Company with such banks or financial institutions are in agreement with the books of account of the Company. - (iii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has made investments, provided guarantee, granted unsecured loans to companies and other parties in respect of which the requisite information is as below.
 The Company has not provided any guarantee or security, granted any loans or advances in the nature of loans, secured or unsecured, to firm or limited liability partnership during the year. - (a) Based on the audit procedures carried on by us and as per the information and explanations given to us, the Company has provided loans or guarantee to companies and other parties as below:

-Amount (Rs.in Lacs) Particulars Guarantees Loans Aggregate amount during the year 5,429 4,200 (a) Subsidiaries as per Companies Act, 2013 (b) Others 33 Balance outstanding as at balance sheet date (a) Subsidiaries as per Companies Act, 2013 5,429 (b) Others 21
+Amount (Rs.in Lacs)

+Particulars Guarantees Loans

+Aggregate amount during the year

+(a) Subsidiaries as per Companies Act, 2013 5,429 4,200

+(b) Others - 33

+Balance outstanding as at balance sheet date

+(a) Subsidiaries as per Companies Act, 2013 5,429 -

+(b) Others - 21

 - (b) According to the information and explanations given to us and based on the audit procedures conducted by us, in our opinion the investments made and guarantees provided during the year and the terms and conditions of the grant of loans and advances in the nature of loans and guarantees provided during the year are, prima facie, not prejudicial to the interest of the Company. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in the case of loans given, in our opinion the repayment of principal and payment of interest has been stipulated and which is repayable on demand.
 Loan has been repaid during the year.
 There has been no default on the part of the party to whom the money has been lent.
-Further, the Company has not given any advance in the nature of loan to any party during the year. - (d) According to the information and explanations given to us and on the basis of our examination of the records of
+Further, the Company has not given any advance in the nature of loan to any party during the year. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no overdue amount for more than ninety days in respect of loans given.
+Further, the Company has not given any advances in the nature of loans to any party during the year.

-- the Company, there is no overdue amount for more than ninety days in respect of loans given.
-Further, the Company has not given any advances in the nature of loans to any party during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no loan or advance in the nature of loan granted falling due during the year, which has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to same parties. - (f) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment except for the following loans to its related parties as defined in Clause (76) of Section 2 of the Companies Act, 2013 ("the Act"):
+- (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no loan or advance in the nature of loan granted falling due during the year, which has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to same parties. - (f) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment except for the following loans to its related parties as defined in Clause (76) of Section 2 of the Companies Act, 2013 ("the Act"):